awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 # Spot Instance Interruptions<a name="spot-interruptions"></a>

 Demand for Spot Instances can vary significantly from moment to moment, and the availability of Spot Instances can also vary significantly depending on how many unused EC2 instances are available\.
-It is always possible that your Spot Instance will be interrupted\.
+It is always possible that your Spot Instance might be interrupted\.
 Therefore, you must ensure that your application is prepared for a Spot Instance interruption\.

-The following are the possible reasons that Amazon EC2 will interrupt your Spot Instances:
+The following are the possible reasons that Amazon EC2 might interrupt your Spot Instances:
 + Price – The Spot price is greater than your maximum price\.
 + Capacity – If there are not enough unused EC2 instances to meet the demand for Spot Instances, Amazon EC2 interrupts Spot Instances\.
 The order in which the instances are interrupted is determined by Amazon EC2\.
 + Constraints – If your request includes a constraint such as a launch group or an Availability Zone group, these Spot Instances are terminated as a group when the constraint can no longer be met\.